Zsailer/spyglass/README.md

 # Spyglass

-* Simple and Secure password management tool written in Python.
+*Simple password generator/management tool written in Python.*

 Spyglass creates random passwords for you and stores them in a hidden encrypted file.
 When you want to retrieve a password, ask spyglass to *temporarily* copy it to your clipboard.
 You can paste it into your browser without ever seeing the password.
 Then, it will be flushed from your clipboard after 15 seconds.